Suzi Digby: Early life

-Born in Japan as Susan Elizabeth Watts, she attended Francis Holland School, Baker Street, before studying music, including piano and singing, at King's College London.
-She lived in Mexico and the Philippines, and then spent 12 years in Hong Kong where she had a television series as well as radio broadcasting, teaching and performing.
+Born in Japan as Susan Elizabeth Watts, she attended Francis Holland School, Baker Street, before studying music at King's College London.

+She lived in Mexico and the Philippines and then spent 12 years in Hong Kong (1980 to 1992) where she presented the region’s first Arts Primetime television series, Art World Presents (ITV World Channel), interviewing visiting Arts celebrities, including Luciano Pavarotti and Andre Previn.